Racism Increases Premature Births in America — the Data Is Now in to Prove that Point

 We need care givers and family members and friends, and community members all to be sympathetic and supportive and to do a wide range of things to help reduce the stress levels for African American expectant mothers with a particular immediate focus on the mothers who are most affected by this information.

-We unfortunately are unable to end or eliminate racism.
-Racism is a problem for us as a country that we need to address at multiple levels.
+We unfortunately are unable to end or eliminate racism in America.
+Racism is a problem for us as a country that we do clearly need to address at multiple levels.

 We are and have been a racist country at many levels.
-We have been improving relative to racism in very good ways in a number of important areas — and the very fact that there were enough African American mothers with master’s degrees and Ph.D’s to be a statistically valid category, sample and measurable group in the Duke study tells us that we have made some progress in some areas.
+We have been improving relative to racism in very good ways in a number of important areas — and the very fact that there were enough African American mothers with a master’s degree or a PhD to be a statistically valid category, sample, and measurable group in the Duke study tells us that we have made some progress in some areas.
 That number of African American mothers with graduate degrees would have been much smaller 20 years ago and it would have been statistically invisible or non-existent 50 years ago.

 Progress has been made in some key areas related to racism, and we should celebrate and build on that progress.